se-edu/se-book/codeQuality/maximiseReadability/basic/avoidMagicNumbers/text.md

 </box>

-Similarly, we can have ‘magic’ values of other data types.
+Similarly, you can have ‘magic’ values of other data types.

 <box>